-In figure~\ref{fig:wRaa_mes_diff_cent} and figure~\ref{fig:wRaa_bar_diff_cent}, we show hadron (meson and baryon in FHS) $R_{AA}$ and its quark component $R_{AA}$ (in FPS) in 0-5\%, 5-20\% and 20-60\% centrality classes of Pb+Pb collisions at $\sqrt{S_{NN}}$=2.76 TeV.
-Still, the physical essence of the correspondence between hadron and its quark component nuclear modification factors as well as the hadron $R_{AA}$ less than its quark component $R_{AA}$ is keeping in all of the three centrality classes.
-One can see the approximately depressed magnitude of both $R_{AA}$ in more central centrality class stemming from a stronger hot medium effect.
+In Figs~\ref{fig:wRaa_mes_diff_cent} and \ref{fig:wRaa_bar_diff_cent}, we show the simulated correspondence between hadron (meson and baryon in FHS) and its quark component (in FPS) in $R_{AA}$ in the 0-5\%, 5-20\% and 20-60\% centrality classes Pb+Pb collisions at $\sqrt{S_{NN}}$=2.76 TeV.
+Still, the more stronger suppresion of the hadron $R_{AA}$ than its quark component $R_{AA}$ can be found in all three centrality classes.
+One can see approximately a more depressed magnitude of both $R_{AA}$ in more central centrality class stemming from a stronger hot medium effect.
 Nevertheless, the discrepancy between hadron $R_{AA}$ and its quark component $R_{AA}$ brought about by centrality classes is not so significant.

-Meanwhile, in figure~\ref{fig:raa_diff_cent} we give the simulated $R_{AA}$ of quarks (in FPS), mesons (in FHS) and baryons (in FHS) in 0-5\%, 5-20\%, and 20-60\% centralities of Pb+Pb collisions at $\sqrt{S_{NN}}$=2.76 TeV.
-The good flavor (mass) ordering in the region of $p_T>$2 GeV/c is generally held.
-However, the ordering extent changing with centrality is insensitive.
+Meanwhile, in Fig.~\ref{fig:raa_diff_cent} we give the simulated $R_{AA}$ of quarks (in FPS), mesons (in FHS) and baryons (in FHS) in 0-5\%, 5-20\%, and 20-60\% centrality classes Pb+Pb collisions at $\sqrt{S_{NN}}$=2.76 TeV.
+The good mass ordering in the region of $p_T>$2 GeV/c is generally held and almost insensitive to the event centrality.